 E. “Smoking” means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, or any other lighted or heated product containing, made, or derived from nicotine, tobacco, marijuana, or other plant, whether natural or synthetic, that is intended for inhalation.
 Smoking includes carrying or using an activated electronic delivery device.

-F. “Vaping” means using an activated electronic delivery device or heated tobacco product.”
+F. “Vaping” means using an activated electronic delivery device or heated tobacco product.

 IV.
 EXCEPTIONS